-Prior to registering for courses at the host university, students must complete the Summer Permission to Take Courses Outside AUS form available at www.aus.edu/registration/forms and submit it to the Office of the Registrar.
-Credits will not be awarded if the completed form is not submitted to the Office of the Registrar by the end of the 14th week of the Spring semester.
+Prior to registering for courses at the host institution, students must complete the Summer Permission to Take Courses Outside AUS form available at www.aus.edu/registration/forms and submit it to the Office of the Registrar.
+Forms must be submitted by the end of the 14th week of classes of the preceding spring semester.
+Credits will not be awarded if the completed form is not submitted to the Office of the Registrar by the specified deadline.